Motor gunboat: British Power Boats

 Early-war motor anti-submarine boats (MA/SBs) built by BPB Co. were converted from early 1941 into MGBs.
-These included 63-foot and 70-foot types.
+These included 63 ft and 70 ft types.

-63-foot MGBs (numbered 40–45) were of 24 t standard displacement and powered by 2-shaft Rolls-Royce petrol engines developing 2,200bhp for a top speed of 40 knots.
-They were rearmed for the MGB role with 1 × 20 mm Oerlikon aft (some may have briefly carried a 40mm Rolls-Royce gun until the Oerlikon was available), a twin heavy machine gun turret on the coach-house roof and two to four .303-inch (7.62mm) machine guns (two twin mounts would be mounted abreast the wheelhouse).
+63 ft MGBs (numbered 40–45) were of 24 t standard displacement and powered by 2-shaft Rolls-Royce petrol engines developing 2,200bhp for a top speed of 40 knot.
+They were rearmed for the MGB role with 1 × 20 mm Oerlikon aft (some may have briefly carried a 40 mm Rolls-Royce gun until the Oerlikon was available), a twin heavy machine gun turret on the coach-house roof and two to four .303-inch (7.62 mm) machine guns (two twin mounts would be mounted abreast the wheelhouse).

-The 70-foot MGBs were of several different original batches or types: MGB numbers 6 to 21 originally had 3-shaft Napier petrol engines giving 1,650 bhp in total and a top speed of 27 knots, being later refitted with Packards for 3,600 bhp and 38 kts, while MGB 46 and MGBs 50 to 67 had 3-shaft Rolls-Royce installations for 3,300 bhp and a top speed of 36.7 kts.
+The 70 ft MGBs were of several different original batches or types: MGB numbers 6 to 21 originally had 3-shaft Napier petrol engines giving 1,650 bhp in total and a top speed of 27 knot, being later refitted with Packards for 3,600 bhp and 38 kts, while MGB 46 and MGBs 50 to 67 had 3-shaft Rolls-Royce installations for 3,300 bhp and a top speed of 36.7 kts.
 All were of 28–30 t std displacement.
-Individual armament varied, but most boats had two twin HMG turrets abreast the bridge (some early models had the single dorsal turret seen on the 63-feet type); in the case of ex-French boats such as MGB 66 these turrets replaced a pair of twin .303 turrets which had been carried side by side amidships.
-Heavier gun armament on these boats, located aft, was initially either a 2-pdr Rolls-Royce gun, or, less commonly, a Boulton & Paul quadruple .303-inch MG turret.
+Individual armament varied, but most boats had two twin HMG turrets abreast the bridge (some early models had the single dorsal turret seen on the 63 ft type); in the case of ex-French boats such as MGB 66 these turrets replaced a pair of twin .303 inch (7.62 mm) turrets which had been carried side by side amidships.
+Heavier gun armament on these boats, located aft, was initially either a 2-pdr (40 mm) Rolls-Royce gun, or, less commonly, a Boulton & Paul quadruple .303-inch (7.62 mm)MG turret.
 Surviving boats were later rearmed with a far more effective Oerlikon in the aft position.